 The results of the study will be made available to doctors and nurses caring for babies like yours across the world.

-You and your baby will by no means be identified in any report or publications about the study.
-We can send you a summary of the final results, if requested.
+You and your baby will by no means be identified in any reports or publications about the study.
+We will send you a summary of the final study results at the end of study.